3 Unforgettable New Orleans Plantations to Visit Along the Great River Road

 Visitors are free to roam the grounds on their own which we did, and it gives you time to visit the Sugarcane Theater and the Slavery Alley exhibit with its small rustic cabins.
 At the end of Slavery Alley is a large Blacksmith shop with a rare 1890s era forge where demonstrations of smithing are done on certain days.
 We took our time wandering through this area, imagining what life must have been like for those enslaved here.
 Looking at cabins alone is such a small part of the history of these plantations and tells us little about the people themselves.

-Our guide was excellent, sharing history and stories from the perspective of both the owners and slaves.
-After a brief description of each room and it's mostly original furnishings, he shared stories of the "house slaves" and what their lives must have been like, including the ongoing tension and anxiety over the failing health of the Master of the house, and the impending War Between the States.
+Our guide was excellent, sharing historical fact and anecdotal perspectives of both the owners and slaves.
+After a brief description of each room and its mostly original furnishings, he shared stories of the "house slaves" and what their lives must have been like, including the ongoing tension and anxiety over the failing health of the Master of the house, and the impending War Between the States.
 The guide even included some juicy gossip about the family and the many skeletons in their closet.
-The tour took only an hour, and we could have easily spent several more trying to understand the people and how their lives were so different, yet intertwined.
+The tour took just an hour, and we could have easily spent several more trying to understand the people and how their lives were so different, yet intertwined.

 Of the generations of slaves at Oak Alley, many were already skilled craftsmen in their native lands, and those skills were sought after by opportunistic slavers looking to expand their stable of talent.
 Such skills like carpentry, masonry, farming and iron work built these plantations and kept them running.
 A great example of how skilled they were is the perfect grafting of pecan trees on this plantation in 1846 by a slave gardener known only as Antoine.
 Those thin-shelled pecans of Louisiana became known as the Centennial Variety, but sadly all of the original trees were cleared to make room for the more profitable sugarcane.